prob-, proba-, probat-, prov-

 (Latin: upright, good, honest; to try, to test, to examine; to demonstrate)

-3. Having more evidence for than against or having evidence that inclines the mind to a belief but leaves some room for doubt: Jack presumed it was probable that the store would be open at 10 am, but he wasn't sure.
+3. Capable of having more evidence for than against, or having evidence that inclines the mind to a belief but leaves some room for doubt: Jack presumed it was probable that the store would be open at 10 am, but he wasn't sure.

 2. A judicial certificate saying that a will is genuine and conferring on the executors the power to administer the estate.